HP ZBook Studio G7 Review

 So other competitors would be the ThinkPad P1 from Lenovo which is also a very good laptop very different aesthetic and well some people are hp people some are ThinkPad people.

-So, for those who actually need that need that graphics off there’s that again there’s a 16-inch MacBook pro and the razer blade 15 the advanced and the studio edition the studio edition is very expensive but it also is the Quadro RTX 5000 the highest end of GPU.
+So, for those who need that need that graphics off there’s that again, there’s a 16-inch MacBook Pro and the razer blade 15 the advanced and the studio edition is very expensive but it also is the Quadro RTX 5000 the highest end of GPU.